diequies/100daysofdata/README.md

 ---

+### **Day 43 of #100DaysOfData Challenge**

+Lately I am struggling to spend time in other things than the **Omdena** project, I guess it is because we are in the highest moment of the sub-task, but I need to find time to progress on the other items.

+1. **Project**: [Building A Recommendation System For Cognitive Exercises and Training Programs](https://omdena.com/projects/cognitive-exercises/).
+Today I have been correcting some code and I had some issues with an apply function.
+I need to review why an apply function gives the error of too many values, in my understanding it just gets one value.

+---

 ### **Day 42 of #100DaysOfData Challenge**

 Another busy day.
 I have been focused completely on **Omdena** project, mainly organizing and refining the mid-term presentation.